Motivic random variables and representation stability II: Hypersurface sections: Abstract

 \section{Abstract}

 We prove geometric and cohomological stabilization results for the universal smooth degree $d$ hypersurface section of a fixed smooth projective variety as $d$ goes to infinity.
 We show that relative configuration spaces of the universal smooth hypersurface section stabilize in the completed Grothendieck ring of varieties, and deduce from this the stabilization of the Hodge Euler characteristic of natural families of local systems constructed from the vanishing cohomology.
-We conjecture explicit formulas using a probabilistic interpretation, and prove them in some cases.
-These conjectures have natural analogs in point counting over finite fields, which we prove.
+We prove explicit formulas for the stable values using a probabilistic interpretation, along with the natural analogs in point counting over finite fields.
 We explain how these results provide new geometric examples of a weak version of representation stability for symmetric, symplectic, and orthogonal groups.
 This interpretation of representation stability was studied in the prequel \cite{Howe-MRV1} for configuration spaces.